godiard/help-activity/source/journal.rst

 On an XO laptop, you can press the magnifying glass key in the top row of the keyboard to immediately open the Journal and search.

+|journal| **Seen in an Activity**, this icon on the Activity toolbar (or Activity tab) allows quick access to the Journal, to add a description, or further notes to yourself about what you are going to do, or have done in that session of the Activity.

+.. |journal| image:: ../images/journal_qa.png

 Journal features
 ----------------